 Everything Shaquille O’Neal does is big.
 The 7-foot-1, 325-pound former NBA center was one of the best big men and basketball players of all time with the LSU Tigers, Orlando Magic, Miami Heat and Los Angeles Lakers.

 It only makes sense that Shaquille O’Neal’s house (mansion or small resort might be the better word) is as enormous as he is.
-Situated a short drive from Orlando, Florida, Shaq’s 12-bedroom, 35,000 square-foot home sits on three acres in the gated golf community of Isleworth in Windermere.
+Situated in central Florida, a short drive from Orlando, Florida, Shaq’s 12-bedroom, 31,000 square-foot home sits on three acres in the gated golf community of Isleworth in Windermere.

-The massive piece of real estate hit the market in 2018 for $28 million but apparently no one wanted to purchase the Florida mansion, so he dropped the price to $22 million in 2019.
+The massive piece of real estate hit the market in 2018 for $28 million.
+Still, apparently, no one wanted to purchase the lakefront Florida mansion, so he dropped the price to $22 million in 2019.
 Who wouldn’t want to live like Shaq and step inside his shoes even if they are double the size of most people’s?

 Instead of reading about the former NBA Star’s lavish home, just step inside.

-Shaq was a superstar in the league, so of course the Superman logo is a must.
-But what stands out, of course, is the unbelievable size of this mattress.
+Shaq was a superstar in the league, so of course, the Superman logo is a must.
+But what stands out in his showroom-sized bedroom is the unbelievable size of this mattress.
 The circular sleeping area is 15 feet long and 30 feet wide.
-It covers 450 square feet, which is crazy considering the standard California king bed is just 42 square feet.
+It covers 450 square feet, which is crazy considering the standard California king bed is 42 square feet.

 Does Shaq really need that much space when he sleeps?
 Probably.

 Shaq was an athlete, and athletes love to impress people with their cars.
-How else is one supposed to show these automobiles off than with two garages capable of fitting 17 cars?
+How else is one supposed to show these automobiles off than with two garages capable of fitting 17 vehicles?